What is Giardia?

 Do not swim in lakes, ponds, streams, rivers, swimming pools or hot tubs for at least 48 hours after the diarrhea and/or vomiting has stopped or as instructed by your local health authority.
 This will help to ensure that other swimmers do not become infected.

-If you are a food handler, health care worker or childcare worker it is possible for you to spread Giardia to others.
+If you are a food handler, health care worker or childcare worker, it is possible for you to spread Giardia to others.
 Stay home if you have diarrhea or vomiting.
 Do not return to work until at least 48 hours after your last episode of vomiting or diarrhea (whichever comes last) or as advised by your local health authority.
-Wash your hands well and often to help lessen the chance of spreading the infection to others.
+Wash your hands often to help lessen the chance of spreading the infection to others.

-Children in daycare who have diarrhea can be cared for in a supervised area away from other children until picked up by their parents.
+Children in daycare who have diarrhea can be cared for in a supervised area away from other children until they are picked up by their parents.
 Children should not return to daycare until at least 48 hours after their last loose stool or episode of vomiting (whichever comes last) or as advised by your local health authority.

 How can giardiasis be prevented?